NPN/bell-schedule/README.md

-# bell-schedule
+# Bell Schedule

-Know exactly when the period ends.
+An HTML5 timer that tells you when the period ends.
+Available at [https://npn.github.io/bell-schedule/](https://npn.github.io/bell-schedule/)